TradingAppStoreAdmin/TradingAppStoreExamples-TradeStation/README.md

 ## Setup
 Go to vendors.tradingapp.store, create a vendor account, and click the 'Create Listing' button at the top right.
 Procede to fill out the Product Listing Form:

-Basic Information:
+Basic Information

-Product Name
+Product Name:
 Fill out a Product Name at the top left and a SKU will be automatically produced at the bottom of the page (this will identify your product on our servers).

-Product Description
+Product Description:
 Fill out a product description that fully explains your product, benefits, and how it works.
 Give as much detail as possible.